karthik892/is601-finalwebapplication/README.md

 - A chart to display statistics
 - A user authentication system with support for user registration and e-mail verification

+# Team members

+While thisproject was initially intended to be completed by a group of 2 people.
+Circumstances have required me to complete this entire project on my own.
+- Karthik Sankaran

 # Running the application

 ## Obtain a sendgrid API key